arndt-s/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 # Application Level Workload-to-Workload Authentication {#app-level}

 As noted in the Introduction, for many deployments communication between workloads cannot use end-to-end TLS.
-For these deployment styles, this document proposes application-level protections.
+For these deployment styles, application-level protections are required.

-The current version of the document includes two alternatives, both using the newly introduced Workload Identity Token ({{to-wit}}).
-The first alternative (TODO dopo-esque-auth) is inspired by the OAuth DPoP specification.
+Two alternative approaches for application-level protection are defined in companion documents, both using the Workload Identity Token ({{to-wit}}) defined in this document.
+The first alternative {{?I-D.ietf-schwenkschuster-s2s-jwt-pop}}
-The second ((TODO http-sig-auth)) is based on the HTTP Message Signatures RFC.
-We present both alternatives and expect the working group to select one of them as this document progresses towards IETF consensus.
+is inspired by the OAuth DPoP specification and uses Workload Proof Tokens.
+The second alternative
-A comparison of the two alternatives is attempted in {{app-level-comparison}}.
+{{?I-D.ietf-schwenkschuster-s2s-http-sig}} is based on HTTP Message Signatures.
+A comparison of the two alternatives is provided in {{profile-selection-guidance}}.

 ## The Workload Identity Token {#to-wit}